kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 Another requirement of this project was to utilize JavaScript OOP patterns, specifically by turning JSON responses into object models and attaching commonly used functionality to their prototypes, as methods.
 So, once I had the jQuery / AJAX working correctly, I went back through and refactored things to utilize this pattern.

-Both *Licks* and *Notes* now have their own constructor function (which utilizes a custom “mass assignment” pattern, with the properties returned by the JSON API) along with a few useful methods.
+Both *Licks* and *Notes* now have their own constructor function (which utilizes a custom “mass assignment” pattern), along with a few useful methods.

 *licks.js*
 ```